 If there are a hundred ‘me-too’ sellers in a niche, it is more of a challenge to make sales.
 Identify your unique selling points and embrace them to stand out from the crowd.
-Differentiation is important, so build a unique identity and let it form an integral part of your product’s brand.
+Differentiation is important, to build a unique identity and let it form an integral part of your product’s brand.

 Being slow to manufacture and launch carries risk.
 Some sellers are beaten to the big wins by those that move fast around them.
-Speed of action can hold many advantages on Amazon.
+The speed of action can hold many advantages on Amazon.
 If you are a business that wants to piggy-back on popular in-trend products, then you will need to be bold and move fast to stay ahead of the pack.